roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  "Aren't you going to invite me in?" asked Marie.

  "Why?
 Are you a vampire or something?" asked Paige with a nervous laugh.
-Report_Story #2